neato0079/exam-analytics/README.md

 # Exam-Analytics App
 ### App Description: <br>
-Analyzes a radiology exam dataset and generates graphs on user-set filters.
+Analyzes a user uploaded radiology exam dataset and generates graphs on user-set filters.

 - Runs on the `Django` frame work
 - Utilizes `Pandas` library for dataset analysis